Law Offices of Popper & Yatvin

-After nearly 33 years, Popper & Yatvin will be closing its doors on December 31st, 2020.
-Though we are sad to see this day come, we are also looking forward to our next chapters.
+After nearly 33 years, Popper & Yatvin closed its doors on December 31st, 2020.
+Though we were sad to see this day come, we are excited to have entered our next chapters.

-Howard Popper is retiring from the practice of law.
-After nearly four decades as a trial attorney, Howard is looking forward to taking some time off, spending time with family and his dogs and, as soon as things improve, catching up on some long overdue travel.
+Howard Popper retired from the practice of law.
+After nearly four decades as a trial attorney, Howard is spending time with family and his dogs and catching up on some long overdue travel.

 - The 2020 list of Pennsylvania Super Lawyers includes Alan L. Yatvin of the Philadelphia Law Firm Popper & Yatvin.
 This is Yatvin’s 17th consecutive year of being honored, having been named a Super Lawyer every year since the program’s creation in 2004.